 Put more simply, 60% of the Chamber's number is a guess.
 It's likely a bad guess, given that by their own admission, the number doesn't come from any data about the insurance marketplace.
 Further, the number they come up with is 1.5 times the size of the actual insurance market.
-It strikes me as unlikely that an industry as sophisticated as insurance companies are only able to reach 40% of their potential market.
+It strikes me as unlikely that an industry, as sophisticated as insurance companies, is only able to reach 40% of its potential market.
 The Chamber's guess is akin to trying to infer your favorite football team's season-ending record from their record after 6 games.

 Lie #2: Liability Can Be Reliably Calculated by Assuming that Every Business Has the Same Risk Profile